joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-08-31-JS-tree-edge-triage.md

 Both can somehow inspect the entire tree, so there's no mystery about what they'll find in any sub-tree.
 Beren will win if, at any level, she has a $B$-edge to choose.
 So, if Aaron is to win, there has to be at least one path from the beginning to infinity that alternates between $\{AA, AB, BA\}$ on the Aaron turns and $AA$ on the Beren turns.

-Whenever we finish a Beren turn, we have an exact copy of the original situation.
+Whenever Beren finishes a turn, we get the original situation back.
 This means we can count ahead by two steps, and coarse grain over the rest of the turns.

 Aaron can keep the game going forever if at least one of the branches he sees is infinite.
 So, the probability of an infinite game is the probability that one or the other leads to an infinite branch minus the probability that both do: